-This is an HR humour novel about a young techie named Manish, who has to go through several ups and down at his workplace.
-Though the story gives you various insights on office politics in the corporate world, the authors narrative is humorous so you are sure to enjoy reading the book.
+This is an HR humour novel about a young techie named Manish, who has to go through several ups and downs at his workplace.
+Though the story gives you various insights into office politics in the corporate world, the author’s narrative is humorous so you are sure to enjoy reading the book.
 You will read about funny office politics, favouritism, and much more.
 The book is engaging, thought-provoking yet hilarious.

 Lights!
 Wedding!
 Ludhiana!

 - Author: Jas Kohli

 - Publisher: Rupa Publications

 Author Jas Kohli also happens to be a medical doctor yet this is his third novel.
 Being from Ludhiana, the author is well aware of the Punjabi culture.
 In this wedding humour novel, he brings to the readers a Panjabi family of three attending a wedding in Ludhiana.

 Also read: Humourous stories for kids by Indian authors.